-Physical Abuse (intentional act causing physical injury or trauma) Physical injury of any form (hitting, biting, burning, shaking) Giving drugs including alcohol When a parent or carer fabricates the symptoms of, or deliberately induces illness Sexual Abuse Penetrative or non-penetrative acts by males or females Showing of pornographic material Emotional Abuse Persistent lack of affection Constant threatening behaviour Constant overprotection Unrealistic pressure to perform to high expectations Exposure to domestic abuse Neglect Persistent failure to meet basic needs Failure to protect from harm Failure to access medical treatment Inadequate supervision Other Exploitation such as sexual exploitation or Any actions that single out a child for spectas 'grooming'.
-Staff need to be fully aware of the dangers communications.
-Consequently, they MUS inappropriate electronic communication or ial attention and could therefore be interpreted s and risks associated with electronic ST ensure that they do NOT engage in
+, you are expected to raining the yourself with the Physical Abuse (intentional act causing Sexual Abuse physical injury or trauma) Physical injury of any form (hitting, biting, burning, shaking) Giving drugs including alcohol When a parent or carer fabricates the symptoms of, or deliberately induces illness Penetrative or non-penetrative acts by males or females Showing of pornographic material Emotional Abuse Persistent lack of affection Constant threatening behaviour Constant overprotection Unrealistic pressure to perform to high expectations Exposure to domestic abuse the abuse can encompass but not limited to, psychological, physical, sexual, financial or emotional.
+Children may see or hear domestic abuse or suffer domestic abuse in their own intimate relationships.
+Neglect Persistent failure to meet basic needs Failure to protect from harm Failure to access medical treatment Inadequate supervision Other